coilhq/mucoa/README.md

 When a payment is made on a real-time payments system, the DFSP who is the custodian of the beneficiary’s account (the creditor DFSP) agrees to credit the beneficiary with the funds immediately.
 The creditor DFSP has not yet received the funds from the DFSP who is the custodian of the debtor’s account.
 At this stage, the debtor DFSP has incurred an obligation to reimburse the creditor DFSP, and the obligation has been recorded in the Mojaloop Scheme.

-This is a series of linked transfers that constitute a transaction that succeeds or fails as a unit:
+Participant A (Payer) would like to transfer funds to Participant B (Payee).
-* Participant A (Payer) would like to transfer funds to Participant B (Payee).
+At this time, Participant A has liquidity of `100` units.

-* At this time, Participant A has liquidity of `100` units.
+The following transfers are created atomically and succeed or fail, as a unit:

 * Participant A initiates a transfer of `70` units to Participant B.
 * Real-time clearing immediately makes liquidity available to Participant B.
 * The Scheme records an outstanding obligation for settlement from DFSP A to B.

-The settlement reservation and commit are processed at a later stage, as actions from A to Scheme, and from Scheme to B.
+The settlement reservation and commit are processed at a later stage, as actions from DFSP A to Scheme, and from Scheme to DFSP B.

 ### Entities
 The following entities are present for a participant transferring liquidity to another participant: